petercowal/petercowal.github.io/index.md

 ---

 Hi!
 I'm Peter, a composer/programmer currently pursuing a mathematics PhD at Oregon State University.
-I study numerical methods for solving inverse problems in imaging.
+I study numerical methods for problems in linear algebra as well as machine learning.
+In the past I've also studied inverse problems in medical imaging.

 This site currently documents a few of the personal projects I've worked on over the past few years.
 You can check out my [games here](https://petet.itch.io "itch.io") and [music here](https://soundcloud.com/retropetet "soundcloud").